-No peer input was received in respect of the exchanges of information on rulings received from Denmark.
+Peer input was received from two jurisdictions in respect of the exchanges of information on rulings received from Denmark.
+The input was positive, noting that information was complete, in a correct format and received in a timely manner.

-A. The information gathering process
+Information gathering process (ToR I.A)

-- 316. Denmark can legally issue the following five types of rulings within the scope of the transparency framework: (i) preferential regimes; (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; (iii) rulings providing for unilateral downward adjustments; (iv) permanent establishment rulings; and (v) related party conduit rulings. - 317.
-For Denmark, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2014 but before 1 April 2016; or (ii) on or after 1 January 2010 but before 1 January 2014, provided they were still in effect as at 1 January 2014.
-Future rulings are any tax rulings within scope that are issued on or after 1 April 2016. - 318.
-In the prior years' peer review reports, it was determined that Denmark's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
+364. Denmark can legally issue the following five types of rulings within the scope of the transparency framework: (i) preferential regimes;1 (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; (iii) rulings providing for unilateral downward adjustments; (iv) permanent establishment rulings; and (v) related party conduit rulings.

+365. For Denmark, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2014 but before 1 April 2016; or (ii) on or after 1 January 2010 but before 1 January 2014, provided they were still in effect as at 1 January 2014.
+Future rulings are any tax rulings within scope that are issued on or after 1 April 2016.

+366. In the prior years' peer review reports, it was determined that Denmark's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
 In addition, it was determined that Denmark's review and supervision mechanism was sufficient to meet the minimum standard.
-Denmark's implementation remains unchanged, and therefore continues to meet the minimum standard. - 319.
-Denmark has met all of the ToR for the information gathering process and no recommendations are made.
+Denmark's implementation remains unchanged, and therefore continues to meet the minimum standard.

+367. Denmark has met all of the ToR for the information gathering process and no recommendations are made.

-B. The exchange of information
+Exchange of information (ToR II.B)

+368. Denmark has the necessary domestic legal basis to exchange information spontaneously.
+Denmark notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard.

-- 320. In the prior years' peer review reports, it was determined that Denmark's process for the completion and exchange of templates were sufficient to meet the minimum standard.
-With respect to past rulings, no further action was required from Denmark.
-Denmark's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 321.
-Denmark has international agreements permitting spontaneous exchange of information, including being a party to the (i) Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention"), (ii) the Directive 2011/16/EU with all other European Union Member States and (iii) bilateral agreements in force with 71 jurisdictions. - 322.
-For the year in review, the timeliness of exchanges is as follows:
+369. Denmark has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention"), (ii) the Directive 2011/16/EU with all other European Union Member States, (iii) the Nordic Convention on Assistance in Tax Matters and (iv) bilateral agreements in force with 71 jurisdictions.2

+Future rulings within · · · ·

-Future rulings in Number of exchanges Delayed exchanges the scope of the transparency framework transmitted within three months of the information becoming available to the competent authority or immediately after legal impediments have been lifted Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments 14 0 N/A N/A
+the scope of the transparency framework transmitted within three months of the information becoming available to the competent authority or immediately after legal impediments have been lifted Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments

+15 0 N/A N/A